informatik-mannheim/cmg-ss2025/services/job/README.md

 - Build the jobservice Docker image.
 - Start both the jobservice and a PostgreSQL database.
 - Expose the jobservice on [http://localhost:8080](http://localhost:8080).
+- Automatically initialize the database schema from the `database` directory.

 ### 2. Stopping the Services